-If you’ve ever wondered why I am so adamant about wanting to seek an increase in the standard homestead exemption for residents of Jersey Village, this table tells the tale pretty clearly.
+If you’ve ever wondered why I am so adamant about seeking an increase in the standard homestead exemption for residents of Jersey Village, this table tells the tale pretty clearly.

 Over the last four years, the average single family home in Jersey Village has seen their property taxes go up by 23.2% when adjusted for inflation.
 While the biggest jump was in 2015, we have seen increases, albeit gradually lower increases, each subsequent year.
 From 2010 to 2013, however, per home property taxes remained fairly flat.